Mobile Testing Pyramid For Agile Teams

 The Testing Pyramid is a framework that can assist both developers and quality assurance professionals to create high-quality software.
 It shortens developers’ time to determine whether a change they made breaks the code.
 It can also aid in the development of a more dependable test suite.

-What is the Test Automation Pyramid?
+What is the Automation Testing Pyramid?

 The test automation pyramid is a graphical strategy model for automating software testing.
 The model divides testing types into three layers based on the return on investment (ROI) provided by automating that specific type.